malloc-nbytes/feeling-lucky/README.md

 # feeling-lucky

 ### This project is a joke.
 Do not use it in any serious manner.
 This ___will___ modify the file you provide.
 Make sure a backup exists.
 Feeling lucky?
 Then this is for you!
 Just provide a filepath to some code (c is most supported but any language works), provide the compiler/interpreter, any arguments for the compiler/interpreter, and (optionally) the odds of this program messing with the code.
+The program will then make various attempts to modify the code and will then try to compile it with what you give it.
+Will your code be able to run after putting it through this?

 ## Prerequisites
 Before running this project, make sure you have the following prerequisites installed on your system: